Response Caching

 The cache key is a SHA-256 hash of the canonical request:

-Excluded from key:
+Excluded from the hashed string:

 How It Works